 Instead, Luca Marmorini, engine designer, is more drastic:

-The Japanese manufacturer will therefore decide at the last minute whether to participate in the race (during free practice it also had tire problems with Jarno Trulli and twice with Ricardo Zonta).
+The Japanese manufacturer will therefore decide at the last minute whether to participate in the race (during free practice it also had tyre problems with Jarno Trulli and twice with Ricardo Zonta).
 Meanwhile, Bridgestone pulls itself out of the fray, saying:

 It is unlikely that the Federation will create such a precedent, also because the safety issue does not involve all cars.
 In 2000 in Brazil, at the end of qualifying, Peter Sauber had the cars of Mika Salo and Pedro Paulo Diniz put back in the containers and went back to Switzerland because the spoilers came off.
 But if Michelin decides to withdraw, only Ferrari, Jordan and Minardi will show up at the start.

-"You can't run in six".
+"You can't race in six".

 "This doesn't guarantee safety, because we don't know the problem yet.
 However…".